Best Nicotine Tests Include:

 - The Most Accurate

 Before we talk about nicotine test, how it works and why you might need one, we should remember that tobacco is not the only source of nicotine or nicotine poisoning.
 In addition to tobacco, it can be found, though not in as much proportion, in other species of nightshade plants such as tomatoes, eggplants, green peppers, potatoes, and leaves of coca plants.
+With the advent of e-cigarettes and vaping, nicotine is now found in a pure liquid form in vape juices and e-liquids that also contain propylene glycol, vegetable glycol and flavorings.

 It has also been heavily used in insecticides since the late 17th century but was eventually banned in the US in 2008 by United States Environmental Protection Agency.
 Another thing to keep in mind is that the amount of nicotine found in your blood, urine, saliva or hair is relative, and depends on many factors such as the person’s genetic makeup, the way they take nicotine etc.